Chris Dailey: Coaching career

+UConn (Assistant Coach, Associate Head Coach)

 Dailey was hired as an assistant for UConn in 1985 and was promoted to associate head coach in 1988.
-She has helped lead UConn to eleven national titles, 25 conference regular season titles, and 24 conference tournament championships.
-In 2018, Chris Dailey and Mickie DeMoss were inducted into the Women's Basketball Hall of Fame as the only assistant coaches to be inducted.
+She has helped lead UConn to twelve national titles, 25 conference regular season titles, and 24 conference tournament championships.
+In 2018, Dailey and Mickie DeMoss were inducted into the Women's Basketball Hall of Fame as the only assistant coaches to be inducted.